 In a traditional open (or external) rhinoplasty, surgeons are meticulous when making the incisions to reduce the chance of unnecessary scarring.
 The technique is referred to as a columellar incision (or a V-Plasty incision) and resembles an open triangle, ‘V’ or a staircase.
 During the procedure, the surgeon is careful to not cause any extra irritation that will affect the healing process.
 Plastic surgeons (or any surgeons working with incisions) say that closing the incision is the most vital part of ensuring minimal scarring.

 How Can You Minimize Rhinoplasty Scars?

-Now that you know the factors involved in scarring after a rhinoplasty, you should understand the steps you can take to reduce the chances of a noticeable scar.
+Now that you know the factors involved in rhinoplasty scars after the proecdure, you should understand the steps you can take to reduce the chances of a noticeable scar.

 Clean the Incision Site

 Your plastic surgeon will give you full instructions on how to clean the incision site after you go home from the procedure.
 You need to follow these exactly to keep the area clear of bacteria, debris and anything else that could irritate the wound or stop it from healing.

 You don’t want to strain your nose or disturb the cast that’s in place as it heals.
 A few things you should avoid include blowing your nose, picking up heavy weights or doing anything that could result in nose trauma.

 The scar tissue may not fully fade for up to a year, depending on how your body handles scarring.
 During this time, sun exposure can cause the mark to darken.
 Use sunscreen in this area so you limit any damage.